afolabidave/alx-zero_day/0x03-git/README.md

 new readme
-my readme is up to date
+my readme is up to date now